Kaocha is configured through a tests.edn file, typically placed in the root of

 discern test from regular namespaces.

-Here's an example of a tests.edn
+Here's an example of a tests.edn defining two test suites: one names :unit,

-which has its test files under "test/unit"
+which has its test files under "test/unit", and one named :features, with

-its tests under "test/features"
+its tests under "test/features".

 #kaocha